Carol came to see me after returning from her most recent vacation. While she looked lovely and tanned, she was also in a great deal of pain.

 REGULAR SELF-MASSAGE AND STRETCHING

-Self-massage and stretching is an invaluable tool to prevent sciatica long term.
-In my SRR class I will teach you how to release those tight areas and stretch them out.
-Self-massage can give you relief and recovery from chronic pain and injury.
+Self-massage and stretching are invaluable tools to prevent sciatica in the long term.
+Self-massage or more specifically self-myofascial release can give you relief and recovery from chronic pain and injury you’ve been seeking.

-You have a lot of things you want (and need) to do in your daily life that require a healthy, strong body.
-With the help of a trained professional, you can eliminate that “pain in the butt” that Sciatica is, and get on with your awesome full life!
+With the help of a trained professional, you can eliminate that “pain in the butt” and get on with your awesome full life!